XWangLabTHU/cfDNApipe/README.md

 ## Section 4: Perform Case-Control Analysis for WGBS data

-&emsp;The analysis steps for case-control analysis are the same as section 2.1 and 2.2.
+The analysis steps for case-control analysis are the same as section 2.1 and 2.2.
 First, set global configure.
 Second, run analysis command.

-&emsp;Setting global configure is a little bit different from section 2.1.
+Setting global configure is a little bit different from section 2.1.
 Below is an example.

 ``` Python
 from cfDNApipe import *